 Our cash flows from operations are significantly impacted by timing of invoicing and collections of accounts receivable, annual bonus payment, as well as payments of payroll and other taxes.
 We expect that we will continue to generate positive cash flows from operations on an annual basis, although this may fluctuate significantly on a quarterly basis.
-In particular, we typically use more cash during the first fiscal quarter ended October 31, as we generally pay cash bonuses to our employees for the prior fiscal year during that period and pay seasonally higher sales commissions from increased orders in our fourth fiscal quarter.
+In particular, we typically use more cash during the first fiscal quarter ended October 31, as we generally pay cash bonuses to our employees for the prior fiscal year during that period and pay seasonally higher sales commissions from increased customer orders booked in our fourth fiscal quarter.

 We believe that our existing cash and cash equivalents and sources of liquidity will be sufficient to fund our operations for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our rate of revenue growth, the expansion of our sales and marketing activities and the timing and extent of our spending to support our research and development efforts and expansion into other markets.
+Our future capital requirements will depend on many factors, including our rate of revenue growth, the expansion of our sales and marketing activities, the timing and extent of our spending to support our research and development efforts, and expansion into other markets.
 We also anticipate investing in, or acquiring complementary businesses, applications or technologies, which may require the use of significant cash resources and may require additional financing.

-The following summary of cash flows for the periods indicated has been derived from our consolidated financial statements included elsewhere in this Annual Report on Form 10-K:
+The following summary of cash flows for the periods indicated has been derived from our consolidated financial statements included elsewhere in this Annual Report on Form 10-K/A:

-Fisc al years ended July 31, 2017 2016 2015 (in thousands) Net cash provided by operating activities \$ 137,160 \$ 99,900 \$ 63,677 Net cash (used in) provided by investing activities (113,342) (101,253) 23,070 Net cash provided by (used in) financing activities 14,630 13,454 (17,351)
+Fisc al years ended July 31, 2018 As Restated 2017 As Restated 2016 (in thousands) Net cash provided by operating activities \$ 140,459 \$ 138,759 \$ 99,900 Net cash used in investing activities \$ (537,584) \$ (113,342) \$ (101,253) Net cash provided by financing activities \$ 573,000 \$ 13,031 \$ 13,454

-Cash flows from operating activities
+Cash flows from Operating Activities

-Net cash provided by operating activities increased by \$37.3 million in fiscal year 2017 as compared to fiscal year 2016.
-The increase in operating cash inflow was primarily attributable to a \$22.1 million increase in net income after excluding the impact of non-cash charges such as stock-based compensation, depreciation and amortization expense, deferred taxes and other non-cash items, and a \$15.1 million net increase in cash provided by working capital activity.
-We generated more cash for working capital activity for fiscal year 2017 as compared to fiscal year 2016, primarily due to changes in deferred revenues and accrued bonuses which was partially offset by increases in customer billings and payments to vendors in fiscal year 2017.
+Net cash provided by operating activities increased by \$1.7 million in fiscal year 2018 as compared to fiscal year 2017.
+This increase in operating cash was primarily attributable to a \$15.4 million increase in net income after excluding the impact of non-cash charges such as deferred taxes, stock-based compensation expense, depreciation and amortization expense, and other non-cash items, partially offset by a \$13.7 million increase in cash used in working capital activity as compared to the same period a year ago.

-Net cash provided by operating activities increased by \$36.2 million in fiscal year 2016 as compared to fiscal year 2015.
-This is attributable to a net \$25.8 million increase in cash provided by working capital activity, and a \$10.5 million increase in profitability after excluding the impact of non-cash charges such as stock-based compensation, depreciation and amortization expense, deferred taxes and other non-cash items.
-We generated more cash for working capital activity for fiscal year 2016 as compared to fiscal year 2015, primarily due to higher cash collections from customers and changes in deferred revenues, partially offset by higher payments to vendors in fiscal year 2016.
+Net cash provided by operating activities increased by \$38.9 million in fiscal year 2017 as compared to fiscal year 2016.
+The increase in operating cash was primarily attributable to a \$20.6 million increase in net income after excluding the impact of non-cash charges such as stock-based compensation, depreciation and amortization expense, deferred taxes and other non-cash items, and a \$18.3 million net increase in cash provided by working capital activity as compared to the same period a year ago.

-Cash flows from investing activities
+Cash flows from Investing Activities

-Our investing activities consist primarily of purchase and sales of short-term and long-term investments, capital expenditures to purchase property and equipment, acquisitions and changes in our other assets.
+Our investing activities consist primarily of purchases and sales of short-term and long-term investments, capital expenditures to purchase property and equipment, acquisitions and changes in our strategic equity investment.
 In the future, we expect we will continue to invest in capital expenditures to support our expanding operations.